 Back in Limoges, in 1904, Frédéric Legrand set up a porcelain business.
 In his 20s, he also operated a porcelain electric parts business, as porcelain was the best insulating material at the time.
 Legrand’s business grew to become the largest electric device company in the world.
 His daughter, Paule, married André Lebouc, an “Arts et Métiers” engineer, who then became manager of the Legrand company.

-In late 1953, André and Hughes Lebouc remained true to their business philosophy and left PORAL to set up the Porcelaine LEGLE company.
-Hughes Lebouc pioneered and developed new processes to improve decoration and also developed simultaneously a tile manufacturing plant, ” les Carreaux de Limoges ” From avant-gardism to contemporary, a timeless passion for china.
+In late 1953, André and Hugues Lebouc remained true to their business philosophy and left PORAL to set up the Porcelaine LEGLE company.
+Hugues Lebouc pioneered and developed new processes to improve decoration and also developed simultaneously a tile manufacturing plant, ” les Carreaux de Limoges ” From avant-gardism to contemporary, a timeless passion for china.
 Today as in Marie Olympe’s workshop, man still seduces matter and colours at Porcelaine LEGLE.
-Ceramists and enamellers work with the same meticulousness, continuing a prestigious know-how, while using state-of-the-art processes, which are Porcelaine LEGLE’s trademark.
+Ceramists and enamellers work with the same meticulousness, continuing and prestigious know-how while using state-of-the-art processes, which are Porcelaine LEGLE’s trademark.